 Who is typically drawn to apply?
 Some stats would make you think everyone is.
 In 2007, they had 150,000 applicants apply to 1,033 open positions.
 Getting an interview was slim picking, let alone an offer – that’s a .68% chance of getting an offer!

-So, besides maybe everyone wanting to work there (okay, we are exaggerating), it’s an attractive firm for individuals who have a government or military background as well as ones who desire to work in the major metro areas on the East coast.
+So, besides maybe everyone wanting to work there (okay, we are exaggerating), it’s an attractive firm for individuals looking for exciting strategy work and don’t mind the travel model.

 Are you an undergrad, MBA or intern who’s interested in working at Strategy&, but you don’t know how much you’ll make?
 Check out our latest Management Consulting Salaries post to find out!